I often get questions about the diets of various animals, and, specifically, “Is what I am giving my animals safe or toxic?”

 This is a very serious concern for all homesteaders and pet owners, because nobody wants to see their beloved animals suffer.
 If your animal does ingest something poisonous, you will want to know what to do and how to treat it.

-Is it safe for goats to eat tomato plants?
+That being said, is it safe for goats to eat the ubiquitous tomato plant?

 The answer is both yes and no. Yes: it is safe for your goat to eat the fruit (i.e. the actual tomato), but in moderation.
-No: you must never give or let your goats eat the leaves and stems of a tomato plant, as these are very toxic for goats.
+But, you must never let your goats eat the leaves and stems of a tomato plant, as these are very toxic for them.

 It is always important to check the area where your goats are housed, and any area they could break into, for toxic plants of any kind.
 If you do not, the outcome could be very tragic.

 It is impossible to completely goat-proof a property!
 Goats will find a way to get out or in if they get curious.
 Goats are curious and naughty by nature – it is what makes them so darn sweet.

 Goats are browsers.
 They enjoy scouting out anything yummy to eat.
 They like to eat leaves and brush over grass.
 Which means you should be careful what you plant.

 Here are some tips to help prevent your goat from eating tomato plants – and to keep it healthy.